Morabotti/GHM/README.md

 * /client | This folder contains frontend created with react.
 * /cs-go | This folder contains example dataset and configs which i've found good to use.
 Note that `gamestate_integration_ghm.cfg` is required in order to this app work.
 * /server | This folder contains NodeJS server.
+* /scripts | This folder scripts that helps user to setup/run this program.

 ### Requirements: